PalouseDH/symposium/2019/day-2.md

-# Collections as Data: GitHub and CollectionBuilder
+# Collections as Data: Web and APIs

 > Tuesday, May 14th, 9:00am - 4:00pm, CDIL.

 ## Objectives

-- Critical understanding of digitization and the data of DH.
+- Critical understanding of collections as data.
+- Understand the concept of web APIs.
-- Digital literacy with digital files, data, and metadata.
+- Literacy with digital files, data, and metadata.
-- Critical web literacy: `viewsource` and explore "how did they make that".
+- Critical web literacy: `viewsource`, markup languages, and Markdown.

 # Outline:

 ## Morning

+- OpenRefine: data and APIs

 ## Afternoon

+- GitHub, GitHub Pages
+- HTML, Markdown

 ## DH Discussion Session

+- Collections as Data

 -----------------------